Yunusari: Population

 It has a total population of 125,821 at the 2006 census.

 Postal Code

 The postal code of the area is 632.

 Geography/Climate

-The overall area of Yunusari Local Government Area is 3790 square kilometers, and its average annual temperature is 33 degrees Celsius.
+The overall area of Yunusari Local Government Area is 3790 square kilometres or 1,460 square miles, and its average annual temperature is 33 degrees Celsius or 91.4 degrees Fahrenheit.
 The Local Government Area's territory is traversed by the well-known Burun Gana River, and local estimates place the area's average relative humidity at 27%.

 Economy

 Agriculture i.e. production of crops like millet, beans, maize, sorghum, ground nut as well as rearing of animals are the main business of people in the Local Government.
 The main environmental impacts include wind erosion, desertification, deforestation and so on.
 The local government faces serious effects of climate change.